ShahriarAhnaf/LC-3-VM/README.md

 **VM PROJECT USING C**

-This is the tutorial project to understand computer instruction architecture such as LC3, x86 and ARM
+This is the tutorial project to understand computer instruction architecture such as LC3

 **UNDERSTANDING THE VM**
 **Memory**